neonidian/teams-notify-build-status/README.md

 JavaScript GitHub action to send message to a channel in Microsoft Teams using webhook URL

-* Send a message to a channel in Teams using webhook
+* Send a one line message
   <img alt="Mimimal message screenshot" src="screenshots/minmal-message.png" width="1904"/>